mamabusi/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/7-source-to-image.md

 ## Overview

 OpenShift allows developers to deploy applications without having to understand Docker and Kubernetes in depth.
-Similarily to the Cloud Foundry 'cf push' experience, developers can deploy applications easily via terminal commands and without having to build Docker images.
 In order to do this [Source-to-Image](https://github.com/openshift/source-to-image) is used.

 Source-to-Image (S2I) is a toolkit for building reproducible container images from source code.
 S2I produces ready-to-run images by injecting source code into a container image.